johndoe31415/mtatest/README.md

 should contain information about which test was performed, respectively, and if it's a good or bad thing that the email actually came through.

+## Testcases
+Here's a detailed breakdown of the testcases:

+  * InsecureAuthenticationTest: Try to login to the MTA without a secure (TLS) connection.
+This must fail because otherwise the password is transmitted in clear text over the Internet without you realizing it.
+  * WrongPasswordTest: Login with wrong password.
+Must fail.
+  * RightPasswordTest: Login with correct password.
+Must succeed.
+  * AuthenticatedSelfMailTest: Authenticate and send an email to self.
+Must succeed.
+  * UnauthenticatedSelfMailTest: Do not authenticate and send an email address from own address to myself.
+Should fail.
+  * InvalidFromAddressOwnDomain: Send from an email address that does not exist (aaaaaaaa@{MYDOMAIN}, where {MYDOMAIN} is replaced by your own domain).
+    Should fail in case there is no catchall/wildcard match, otherwise should succeed.
+  * InvalidFromAddressPeerDomain: Send an email address from a valid address that the MTA handles to yourself.
+This should fail because you should not be authorized to use that address.
+  * InvalidFromAddressRelayDomain: Send am email address over your own MTA using a from address that your MTA does not handle at all.
+Must fail.
+  * AuthenticatedOpenRelay: Authenticate and try to use as a relay (i.e., the FROM address is not handled at all my the MTA and neither is the RCPT address).
+Must fail.
+  * UnauthenticatedOpenRelay: Same as AuthenticatedOpenRelay, but don't even bother to authenticate.
+Must fail.
+  * AuthenticatedForgedFromHeader: Authenticate, but have a mismatched envelope FROM  from the actual mail "From" header.
+Should fail, but might be acceptable to pass (depending on your configuration).

 ## Usage
 The usage is quite straightforward: